 Utility interview was held with Nele Philips who is the Program Manager in the Research & Development department.
 Nele is always looking for new technologies globally to apply in De Watergroep to achieve goals, including reducing NRW.
 The interview was held virtually, and the findings have been summarised into a fact sheet below.

-From a purely financial Yes.
-Financially the investment was worth it as the technology reduces perspective, was the and prioritises the area to look and improves data quality.
-Technology cost of investment in implementation has also resulted in improved understanding of the the technology worth network and other issues for the future which will save the utility money. it?
+From a purely financial perspective, was the cost of investment in the technology worth it?
+Yes.
+Financially the investment was worth it as the technology reduces and prioritises the area to look and improves data quality.
+Technology implementation has also resulted in improved understanding of the network and other issues for the future which will save the utility money.
 Implementation of LeakRedux helped De Watergroep improve their prioritisation and they are now working on a business case for NRW, not per DMA but per region which will include which regions to focus on with projects and technologies.
-How easy would it be It would not be easy to change to another system.
-Fingerprinting studies to change to another take several weeks to obtain data so it would result in a lengthy process. technology / service The contract with HydroScan runs for eight years, as do most public provider? contracts in Belgium.
+How easy would it be to change to another technology / service provider?
+It would not be easy to change to another system.
+Fingerprinting studies take several weeks to obtain data so it would result in a lengthy process.
+The contract with HydroScan runs for eight years, as do most public contracts in Belgium.
 It is most likely that a clause was included in the contract that the data is owned by De Watergroep and they can extract the data from the system without a cost after the eight years.
 This is something that should always be included in a contract with technology vendors.
-Other (non-economic) The programme to reduce NRW has been running for more than three drivers and benefits of years now and it is a combination of environmental, economic and social implementing cloudreasons. based water loss The Flemish board sets out targets to reduce NRW but this is just a goal, technologies there is no legal mandate or fines associated with it.
+Other (non-economic) drivers and benefits of implementing cloud- based water loss technologies The programme to reduce NRW has been running for more than three years now and it is a combination of environmental, economic and social reasons.
+The Flemish board sets out targets to reduce NRW but this is just a goal, there is no legal mandate or fines associated with it.
 Hence, the main driver for De Watergroep to push for reducing NRW is more social and customer satisfaction linked.
 Although it is not economical to find the smallest leaks, public image matters and in 2018 and 2019 the utility had a particularly dry summer.
 The public was not happy to know that 25% of water was being lost as NRW.
-Did you look at any No other technologies in this space were looked at. other technologies on De Watergroep use noise loggers more frequently in lift/shift operation. this topic?
+Did you look at any other technologies on this topic?
+No other technologies in this space were looked at.
+De Watergroep use noise loggers more frequently in lift/shift operation.
 The data is sent to the cloud and interpreted to see if there seems to be a leak, before sending out a technician to pinpoint.